Can Money Buy Good Health? – RCT of Financial Incentives for Weight Loss

 However, participants in both incentive groups gained weight between the end of the program and the 7-month follow-up, showing that although the financial incentive resulted in significant weight loss during the program, participants did not succeed to maintain their weight 3 months later.
 That is, while the payments were able to help combat present bias while they were received, people reverted back to their prior habits when the incentives were removed.
 The results were as follows:

 Takeaway: This hallmark study makes use of several well-known behavioral phenomena.
 Firstly, immediate incentives — even if they are small — can have significant effects on an individual’s behavior.
 This was evidenced by the effectiveness of daily rewards.
-The other lesson is that the experience of past rewards motivates future behavior, and people are particularly attracted to small probabilities of big rewards, all of which were harnessed in the lottery group.
+The other lesson is that the experience of past rewards motivates future behavior, and people are particularly attracted to small probabilities of big rewards (another bias to be discussed in another post!), all of which were harnessed in the lottery group.
 Finally, the lottery treatments played on people’s loss aversion by showing participants “what they could have won” had they met their daily goals.
 This was also the basis of the deposit contract group.

 The main takeaway from this study is the need to understand how much immediate considerations drive behavior.
 In designing policy, we must harness, rather than fight against, these natural behavioral tendencies.